Bump Doubles

 Each week, roughly a week in advance, players will receive an email asking about their availability to play.
 You will only need to respond if you wish to change your default availability status that week.
 Another email will be sent out 2-4 days later showing the lineup.
 The email will also show certain players’ names highlighted in ORANGE: those players are assigned to bring balls.

 When more than 16 players (or some number of players not evenly divisible by 4) are available to play, the 4, 8, 12 or 16 players who have played the least number of times to date are selected to play.
-Those not selected are asked to keep their schedules clear for 48 hours so they can act as subs for players who cancel.
-There is no separate “sub list” for this event; those who might want to play “just once in a while” are encouraged to join and just play once in a while!
+Those not selected are asked to keep their schedules clear for a certain amount of time (specified in the email) so they can act as subs for players who cancel.
+There is no separate “sub list” for this event; those who might want to play “just once in a while” will just need to join, set their default availability to “unavailable,” and just opt to play once in a while!

 IMPORTANT!
 A 3.5 player will have an estimated dynamic rating between 3.00 and 3.49 by definition, a 4.0 player between 3.50 and 3.99, and so on.
 Also, the general rule of thumb is that a male 4.0 player will play as well as a female 4.5, and a male 3.5 will play like a female 4.0.
 With this in mind: